SumoLogic/sumologic-documentation/docs/integrations/cloud-security-monitoring-analytics/palo-alto-firewall-10.md

 <img src={useBaseUrl('img/integrations/cloud-security-monitoring-analytics/Palo-Alto-10-Security-Analytics-Outbound-Traffic-and-Potential-Exfiltration-Activity.png')} alt="Palo Alto Firewall 10 Security Dashboards" />

-#### Palo Alto 10 - Security Analytics - Potentially Malicious Activity
+### Security Analytics - Potentially Malicious Activity

 **Dashboard description:** See information about traffic to and from IP addresses called out as potentially malicious by threat intelligence, countries that are on the OFAC (embargoed) list, and potential port scans.